Step 1: Can your association legally incorporate?

 - the financial year of the incorporated association

 Using your own rules

 If you have your own set of rules prior and wish to keep these rules then check to see if they comply with the requirements of the Associations Incorporation Act.
-The requirements are set out in Schedule 3 to the regulations.

 If your own rules do not cover all matters as required by the Act or as set out in the model rules then the Act implies there is an omission and the model rule will be applied.
 If you do not intend for a rule to apply e.g. the rule in respect of proxies then it must be expressly stated that proxy voting is not permitted.
 The Act also provides that if a rule of an association is inconsistent with the Act then the Act prevails to the extent of the inconsistency.